M29992/basic-portfolio-template/README.md

 # Matthew Evans Portfolio site
-This repository is used to contain my personal portfolio tool using basic CSS, HTML and Javascript due to the limitations placed by using github pages.
+This repository is used to contain my personal portfolio website.
+This portfolio site uses basic CSS, HTML and Javascript due to the limitations placed by using github pages.
+The site has been built to be modular allowing it easier to adjust content and styling.

-please click [here](https://mattie.io/) to view the portfolio site.
+Please click [here](https://mattie.io/) to view the portfolio site.

 ## 1. Contents